top of page

 • Aggressive, high pressure sales language can create stress and lead browesrs to look elsewhere.

-If a visitor sees phrases like “Helping mid-lifers with supportive coaching to navigate your next career step”, they know you understand their needs and that you speak their language.
+If a visitor sees phrases like “Helping mid-lifers with supportive coaching to help you with their next career step”, they know you understand their needs and that you speak their language.

 Connection Before Conversion